ChrisKlug/web-dev-workshop/labs/lab3.md

 The UI expects a couple of REST-ful endpoints to retrieve the product information to display in the application.
 However, before we can start implementing these, we need to have a database to store the data in.

-## What are we doing?

-You need a SQL Server instance, and a database, to store the data in.
-And, you could use the one you might have installed on your machine.
-However, as you are running Aspire, you might as well use the power of Aspire and Docker to run it.

-So, the the first thing you need to do, is to add a reference to the `Aspire.Hosting.SqlServer` NuGet package, and add a SQL Server instance to our AppModel using the `AddSqlServer()` extension method on the `IDistributedApplicationBuilder`.

-Now, as we are talking about a database, it is also recommended to add a persistent store to it, by using a Docker volume.
-This can easily be added using the `WithDataVolume()` extension method.

-And finally, you need an actual database.
-So, you have to use the `AddDatabase()` method to add a database called __WebDevWorkshop__.

 ## Steps (for Visual Studio)

 ### Add the required NuGet packages